pjolson/MySuiteBlog/blog/searchanatomy1.md

 ### I.	Show in Menu

-Checking this box makes the Saved Search appear in the Reports->Saved Searches dropdown menu and the tabbed Reports Page.
-Useful if your users need ready access to the search and are very visual (link to point and click)
+Checking this box makes the Saved Search appear in the Reports->Saved Searches drop down menu and the tabbed Reports Page.
+This is useful if your users need ready access to the search and are very visual.

 **DropDown**
 ![dropdown](https://i.imgur.com/dCFPbXs.png "Available for Dropdown")